dcmouyard/recipes/shepherd’s-pie.md

 3. Drain potatoes and return to saucepan.
 Return saucepan to low heat and cook, shaking pot occasionally, until any surface moisture on potatoes has evaporated, about 1 minute.

 4. Remove pan from heat and mash potatoes well.
-Stir in melted butter.
-Whisk together milk and egg yolk in small bowl, then stir into potatoes.
+Stir in 4 tablespoons melted butter.
+Whisk together ½ cup milk and egg yolk in small bowl, then stir into potatoes.
 Stir in scallion greens and season with salt and pepper to taste.
 Cover and set aside.

-5. Heat oil in broiler-safe 10-inch skillet over medium heat until shimmering.
+5. Heat 2 teaspoons oil in broiler-safe 10-inch skillet over medium heat until shimmering.
 Add onion, mushrooms, ½ teaspoon salt, and ¼ teaspoon pepper; cook, stirring occasionally, until vegetables are just starting to soften and dark bits form on bottom of skillet, 4 to 6 minutes.

-6. Stir in tomato paste and garlic; cook until bottom of skillet is dark brown, about 2 minutes.
+6. Stir in 1 tablespoon tomato paste and garlic; cook until bottom of skillet is dark brown, about 2 minutes.

-7. Add Madeira and cook, scraping up any browned bits, until evaporated, about 1 minute.
+7. Add 2 tablespoons Madeira and cook, scraping up any browned bits, until evaporated, about 1 minute.

 8. Stir in 2 tablespoons flour and cook for 1 minute.

-9. Add broth, Worcestershire, thyme, bay leaf, and carrots; bring to boil, scraping up any browned bits.
+9. Add 1¼ beef broth, 2 teaspoons Worcestershire, thyme, bay leaf, and carrots; bring to boil, scraping up any browned bits.
 Reduce heat to medium-low, add beef in 2-inch chunks to broth, and bring to gentle simmer.
 Cover and cook until beef is cooked through, 10 to 12 minutes, stirring and breaking up meat chunks with 2 forks halfway through.

 10. Stir 2 teaspoons cornstarch and 2 teaspoons water together in bowl.
 Stir cornstarch mixture into filling and continue to simmer for 30 seconds.